Autism Spectrum Disorder - Overview

 Behavioral Therapy

-Medications are used to address co-occurring symptoms rather than core symptoms.
-Commonly used medications include:
+Medications are used to manage comorbid symptoms rather than core ASD symptoms.
+Common medications include:

-• Anti-anxiety medications (e.g., SSRIs) for anxiety symptoms
+• Anxiolytics (such as SSRIs) for anxiety symptoms

-• Antipsychotics (e.g., risperidone) to alleviate self-injurious behavior
+• Antipsychotics (such as risperidone) to reduce self-injurious behaviors

-• Medications related to Attention Deficit Hyperactivity Disorder (e.g., methylphenidate) to improve attention deficits
+• Medications for Attention Deficit Hyperactivity Disorder (such as methylphenidate) to improve attention deficits

 Prevention

-Currently, there are no definitive prevention methods, but the following measures can reduce risk factors:
+Currently, there are no definitive methods to prevent ASD, but the following measures can reduce risk factors:

-• Regular prenatal check-ups for pregnant women to avoid exposure to environmental toxins
+• Regular prenatal check-ups and avoiding environmental toxins during pregnancy

-• Maternal nutritional supplementation: sufficient intake of folic acid (400 micrograms daily)
+• Maternal nutritional supplementation: adequate folic acid intake (400 micrograms daily)

-Research has shown that supplementing folic acid in the three months prior to pregnancy can reduce the risk of ASD by 23%.
-The Environmental Protection Agency recommends avoiding exposure to pesticides and industrial chemicals, especially in early pregnancy.
+Studies show that supplementing folic acid during the first three months of pregnancy can reduce ASD risk by 23%.
+The Environmental Protection Agency recommends avoiding exposure to pesticides and industrial chemicals, especially during early pregnancy.

-• No response to their name by 12 months
+• Not responding to name by 12 months of age

-• No development of functional phrases (e.g., "I want water") by 18 months
+• Not developing functional speech (e.g., "I want water") by 18 months

-• Regression in language skills by 24 months
+• Regression of language skills by 24 months

-Other warning signs include: indifference to others' facial expressions, persistent repetition of specific actions for more than 15 minutes, and extreme reactions to sensory stimuli (e.g., panic at noise or lack of visual sensitivity).
-It is recommended to seek professional evaluation within 6 months of noticing abnormal developmental signs.
+Other warning signs include: indifference to facial expressions, persistent repetitive movements lasting over 15 minutes, and extreme reactions to sensory stimuli (such as panic from noise or ignoring visual stimuli).
+It is recommended to seek a professional evaluation within six months of noticing abnormal developmental signs.

 Frequently Asked Questions

-How can I determine if my child needs a professional evaluation?
+How can I determine if my child needs a professional assessment?

-If a child shows delayed responses to eye contact and body language before 18 months, does not vocalize or use simple phrases before age 2, or exhibits repetitive behaviors (e.g., repeatedly arranging objects), it is advisable to seek medical evaluation as soon as possible.
-Professional assessments should be conducted through behavioral observation and standardized scales by a pediatrician or child psychiatrist.
+If your child shows delayed responses to eye contact and gestures before 18 months, has not spoken or used simple phrases before age 2, or exhibits repetitive behaviors (such as lining up objects), early medical evaluation is recommended.
+A professional assessment involves behavioral observation and standardized scales conducted by pediatricians or child psychiatrists.

-How can I help improve my child's social and learning abilities at home?
+How can I help improve their social and learning abilities at home?

-Parents can provide a sense of security through structured daily routines (e.g., fixed schedules), use visual cards to assist communication, and design short interactive games to train eye contact.
-For children with shorter attention spans, activities can start from 1-2 minutes, gradually increasing duration, and paired with positive reinforcement to strengthen desired behaviors.
+Parents can provide a sense of security through structured daily routines (such as fixed schedules), use visual cards to facilitate communication, and design short interactive games to train eye contact.
+For children with shorter attention spans, start with activities lasting 1-2 minutes and gradually extend, using positive reinforcement to encourage active behaviors.

 Can diet or supplements improve core symptoms?

-Currently, there is a lack of scientific evidence showing that specific diets or supplements can directly improve core symptoms such as social deficits or repetitive behaviors.
-However, some patients may have gastrointestinal issues that can be improved through a balanced diet planned by a nutritionist.
-Any supplementary therapies should be consulted with a physician to avoid misuse of unverified treatments.
+There is currently no scientific evidence that specific diets or supplements can directly improve social deficits or repetitive behaviors.
+However, some children with ASD may have gastrointestinal issues, which can be managed through balanced nutrition planned by a dietitian.
+Always consult a doctor before using any supplements to avoid unproven or potentially harmful treatments.

 Absolutely not.
-This condition is caused by neurodevelopmental differences and has no direct causal relationship with parenting or parent-child interaction patterns.
-Over-attributing to parenting may delay early diagnosis, and scientifically validated intervention methods should be prioritized.
+ASD is caused by neurodevelopmental differences and has no direct causal relationship with parenting or parent-child interactions.
+Over-attributing the disorder to parenting may delay early diagnosis; evidence-based interventions should be prioritized.

-Research indicates that ages 2-6 are critical intervention periods.
-Combining Applied Behavior Analysis (ABA), speech therapy, and social group training can effectively enhance adaptive functioning.
-Structured daily training and positive reinforcement methods involving family participation are core strategies for home intervention.
+Research indicates that the critical intervention period is between ages 2 and 6.
+Combining applied behavior analysis (ABA), speech therapy, and social skills training can effectively enhance adaptive functioning.
+Structured daily training and positive reinforcement involving family participation are core strategies for home-based intervention.

 Autism Spectrum Disorder